Have You Ever Stared at a Dashboard and Still Had No Idea What to Do Next?

 Increasing Productivity

 Performance analytics can identify areas where performance is falling short.
-In sales it can spot teams that are consistently missing their numbers.
+In sales, it can spot teams that are consistently missing their numbers.
 Those teams can then be given the right training to improve.
 It becomes easy to see which individual or department is not hitting KPIs.
 Management can then decide the best course of action from there.

-Enables Data Driven Decisions
+Enables Data-Driven Decisions

 What Challenges Should You Expect?

-Five common problems come up when using analytics at work.
+Five common problems come up when using performance analytics at work.
 Knowing them early helps you prepare before things go wrong.

 Data Quality and Integration

 Bad data is the biggest problem businesses deal with today.
 Data spread across different systems is very hard to manage.
 Set clear rules for how your data gets collected daily.
 Put one person in charge of keeping all data clean.
+This is especially important when using any performance analytics tool that pulls from multiple sources.

 Analysis Paralysis